-American soprano Kearstin Piper Brown is delighted to begin her season with a return to First Inversion as a concert soloist in Holding on Through Song.
+American soprano Kearstin Piper Brown is delighted to begin her season with a return to First Inversion as a soloist in Holding on Through Song.
 She’ll then return to Finger Lakes Opera for two recitals with baritone Jorell Williams before making her debut with the Rochester Philharmonic Orchestra.
-Next year, Ms. Brown will resume leading the cast in the the world premiere of Lynn Nottage and Ricky Ian Gordon’s Intimate Apparel at the Lincoln Center Theater.
-Later, she will return to the Rochester Oratorio Society for Nathaniel Dett’s The Ordering of Moses before heading back to New Orleans Opera to sing Musetta in La Bohème.
+In 2022, Ms. Brown will resume leading the cast in the the world premiere of Lynn Nottage and Ricky Ian Gordon’s Intimate Apparel opera at the Lincoln Center Theater.
+Later, she will head back to New Orleans Opera to sing Musetta in La Bohème before debuting at Merkin Hall in concert with the New York Festival of Song and a concert with the Gateways Music Festival.
+Future engagements include Gilda in Opera Southern's Rigoletto, the world premiere of Zaid Jabri's Southern Crossings and a recital with the Berkshire Opera Festival.

 Earlier, Ms. Brown made her San Francisco Opera stage debut in It's a Wonderful Life by Jake Heggie and Gene Sheer.
 Other operatic highlights of Ms. Brown's career include Musetta with Dayton Opera, Euridice in Gluck's Orfeus with Opera Memphis, Violetta with Utah Lyric Opera, Micaëla with Arbor Opera Theater, and Clara in Porgy and Bess at the Teatro di San Carlo.
 She portrayed the role of Mrs. McDowell in the world premiere of Rise for Freedom: The John P. Parker Story by Adolphus Hailstork with Cincinnati Opera and sang with the Center for Contemporary Opera as Epiphany Proudfoot in the world premiere of Mark Scearse's Falling Angel.
 Ms. Brown also began work on Glenn McClure's new piece, Promised Land: An Adirondack Folk Opera.